Ceredo-Kenova HPT clinic opens

 KENOVA — The mission of Huntington Physical Therapy clinics is to become a part of the community — and John Oxley is hoping a new branch located near the Ceredo and Kenova line will be able to do just that in Wayne County.

-The new facility opened on Monday, located at 907 Oak Street, across from Evaroni’s Pizza — and will be open on Monday, Wednesday and Friday for now.
+The new facility opened a week ago at 907 Oak St., across from Evaroni’s Pizza, and will be open on Mondays, Wednesdays and Fridays for now.

-Oxley says whether a condition started as something immediate, like turning the wrong way and then developing a ‘twinge’ in your lower back, something chronic that just won’t seem to go away, or a recent surgery, HPT is equipped to handle all your needs.
+Oxley says whether a condition started as something immediate, like turning the wrong way and then developing a “twinge” in your lower back, something chronic that just won’t seem to go away, or a recent surgery, HPT is equipped to handle all needs.

 Patients are accepted as call-ins as well as with referrals.
-A referral is not needed, though will be accepted.
-HPT’s goal is to see a patient within 24-hours of the reported injury or problem.
-Trained officials at the facility will evaluate the need of the patient — whether that be continued therapy or to be seen by a doctor and moves forward from that point.
+A referral is not needed, though it will be accepted.
+HPT’s goal is to see a patient within 24 hours of the reported injury or problem.
+Trained officials at the facility will evaluate the need of the patient — whether that be continued therapy or to be seen by a doctor — and will move forward from that point.

-The location will have a physical therapist on-location every day it is open, who is a familiar face of both HPT and Wayne County.
+A physical therapist, who is a familiar face of both HPT and Wayne County, will be at the location every day it is open.

 Derrick White, PT, DPT, will be transferring from the Huntington and Barboursville locations to Kenova.

-He graduated from Marshall University in 2014 with a bachelor degree in Exercise Science.
-He then started at the Marshall University School of Physical Therapy (MUSOPT) in 2015 and graduated in 2018 as a doctor of physical therapy (DPT) at the top of his class.
+He graduated from Marshall University in 2014 with a bachelor’s degree in exercise science.
+He then started at the Marshall University School of Physical Therapy in 2015 and graduated in 2018 as a doctor of physical therapy at the top of his class.
 He passed boards for licensing in April 2018.

 For White, the prospect of having an office in Wayne County was in his sights when he first started at HPT.